jshighbasic/jshighbasic-test-lab/README.md

   `http://example.com/?error=ReferenceError:%20a%20is%20not%20defined&script=console.log(a);`

-  JavaScript to get user's script:
+  Use javaScript to get user's script:

   ```js
   var url = location.href;